adambard/learnxinyminutes-docs/sass.html.markdown

 ## Compatibility

-Sass can be used in any project as long as you have something to compile it into CSS.
+Sass can be used in any project as long as you have a program to compile it into CSS.
 You'll want to verify that the CSS you're using is compatible with your target browsers.

-[QuirksMode CSS](http://www.quirksmode.org/css/) and [CanIUse](http://caniuse.com) great resources for checking compatibility.
+[QuirksMode CSS](http://www.quirksmode.org/css/) and [CanIUse](http://caniuse.com) are great resources for checking compatibility.